-G1.B3.S1 Increase planning periods to two 45-minute periods a day; create collaborative planning sessions with the presence of instructional coaches and administration; ongoing training in use of district Measurement Topic Plans, lesson template, and FSA Portal Site
+G1.B3.S1 Conduct two 45-minute planning periods per week; create collaborative planning sessions with the presence of Instructional Coaches and Administration; ongoing training in use of district Measurement Topic Plans and lesson template.

-Teachers will be provided a comprehensive level of support by instructional coaches and administration through the scheduling of adequate planning time, collaborative planning sessions, and professional development.
+Teachers will be provided a comprehensive level of support by Instructional Coaches and Administration through the scheduling of adequate planning time, collaborative planning sessions and professional development.